Job title TV/radio presenter

 'If you want to be a TV presenter, ask questions…'

-The chances are that if you watched the recent World Snooker Championship, won by Mark Williams, you will have seen presenter Seema Jaswal in action.
+The chances are that if you watched the World Snooker Championship you will have seen TV presenter Seema Jaswal in action.
 After starting her career as a runner at Sky Sports 10 years ago, Seema has built up an impressive resume.
 She recently co-hosted the Professional Footballers’ Association’s prestigious 45th annual PFA awards and filled in for Dan Walker and hosted BBC1’s flagship sport show Football Focus.

-Seema currently hosts Kick Off and Fanzone for Premier League’s worldwide coverage, which has a global audience of over 700 million.
-She is also the presenter for the British GT Championships for Channel 4 and the eSports host of Gfinity Elite Series FIFA18, which features Britain’s top gamers battling it out.
+Seema currently is a TV presenter for Kick Off and Fanzone for Premier League’s worldwide coverage, which has a global audience of over 700 million.
+She is also the TV presenter for the British GT Championships for Channel 4 and the eSports host of Gfinity Elite Series FIFA18, which features Britain’s top gamers battling it out.

 You’ve just finished working on the World Snooker Championships – how do you find the crucible?